 What Causes the Difference in Roller Skate Weight?

 Well, the answer is everything.
 The size, shape, wheels, plates, boots, as well as an individual’s personal preference; everything matters when it comes to the weight of your roller skates.

 The size of your feet affects the size of the roller skates, which in turn, affects the weight.
 Pretty straightforward, right?
 Similarly, some roller skates are made for adults and professionals, while others are for kids below age 10.

 Roller Skate Boots

-The kind of roller skate boots also affect the weight.
+The kind of roller skate boots also affects the weight.
 Roller derby boots are hard, while street skate boots are softer.
 Some boots are thick that provide more ankle support and have heavier buckles, while others are just for light indoors skating.

 Roller Skate Wheels